 Soil & Transplanting

-This tropical plant appreciates fertile, organically rich, consistently moist soil.
+This tropical plant appreciates fertile, organically rich, consistently moist soil with organic matter.

 When keeping Crinum Lilies as potted plants, use containers only a couple of inches larger than the bulbs.

 This plant grows well when kept pot bound.

 When planting, do not bury the bulbs completely.

 Instead, set them in the soil with the neck of the bulb exposed.